 Now let’s check out the brands that work together successfully.

 Examples of Cross-Marketing Campaigns

-The most successful corporations include brands from the same segment otherwise their clients can be confused otherwise.
+The most successful corporations include brands from the same segment since their clients can be confused otherwise.
 Take a look at the examples of brands that implement cross-marketing.

 Louis Vuitton and BMW

-The car manufacturer launched BMW i8 in 2014 and collaborated with Louis Vuitton to promote it.
-The latter company produced the four-piece set of suitcases and bags designed especially for this new car.
+The car manufacturer launched the BMW i8 in 2014 and collaborated with Louis Vuitton to promote it.
+The fashion brand produced the four-piece set of suitcases and bags designed specifically for this new car.
 As a result, both brands increased their recognition and audiences.

 Burger King and McDonald’s

-These two competing brands collaborated in the name of good.
-Burger king, known for its provocative marketing campaigns, encouraged its clients to buy Big Mac from McDonald’s instead of their Whopper to raise money for charity.
+These two competing brands collaborated for a good cause.
+Burger King, known for its provocative marketing campaigns, encouraged its clients to buy Big Mac from McDonald’s instead of Whopper to raise money for charity.

-Now you know why brands use cross-marketing, have some inspiring examples, and useful tips at hand.
+Now you know why brands use cross-marketing and have some inspiring examples and helpful tips at hand.
 We hope that they helped you make the right choice!